An EV is a shortened acronym for an electric vehicle. EVs are vehicles that are either partially or fully powered on electric power.

 Of course, the same disadvantages that apply to combustion engine vehicles also apply to PHEVs, such as the need for more maintenance, engine noise, emissions and the cost of petrol.
 PHEVs also have smaller battery packs, which means a reduced range.

-TWI has been instrumental in the development of EV, assisting with light-weighting of the vehicles themselves, helping with joining and welding, mitigating against battery combustion and more.
+TWI has been instrumental in the development of electric vehicles, assisting with light-weighting of the vehicles themselves, helping with joining and welding, mitigating against battery combustion and more.

 Find out more about TWI’s work with electrification